Aigana Gali: Painting

+Textiles

 During Gali's time as a model, she developed a deep appreciation of how clothing can transform, protect and celebrate the person within.
 Later, as she was establishing herself as a costume designer for theatre and ballet, the idea of art-couture came to her.
 In her Manifestations collection, Aigana fuses her skill as a couturier with her artistic vision to create limited-edition pieces for individual clients and collections, using dye, gold leaf, embroidery and crystals.

 Gali's commissioned work includes pieces for Fairmont Hotels and Resorts, Ritz Carlton, St Regis, The Falcon Castle Ashby and One Hyde Park.